neoito-hub/HR-docs/src/Leave_policy.md

 -Paid leaves are not encashed during termination and are not credited during the month of termination OR the month(s) of notice period.
 -It is mandatory for an employee to utilize 17 leaves during an year.
 It should be 15 Casual leave and 2 optional leave.
 It is meant to fulfill the objective of maintaining the work life balance.
 -Leave without approval will be considered as Leave without Pay.
--Absence during notice period will leads to the extension of the notice period and loss of pay.
+-Absence during notice period leads to the extension of the notice period and loss of pay.